xcube-dev/xcube/docs/source/devguide.md

 code style guidelines.
-It is of course a goal to bring these parts into conformance with the style guide, but major style changes should not be bundled into pull requests focused on other improvements or bug fixes, because they obscure the significant code changes and make review difficult.
+It is of course a goal to bring these parts into conformance with the style guide, but major style changes should not be bundled into pull requests focused on other improvements or bug fixes, because they obscure the significant code changes and make reviews difficult.
 Large-scale style and formatting updates should instead be made via dedicated pull requests.